Azure/communication-ui-library/docs/references/beta-only-features.md

 3. Restart your VSCode to activate the extension

 To use the extension:
-1. Switch stable flavor using `rush switch-flavor:stable` or switch beta-release flavor using `rush switch-flavor:beta-release`
+1. Switch stable flavor using `rush switch-flavor:stable`
 2. Press Ctrl + Shift + P when you have your VSCode open, type `Before-after Diff: Enable On Save Feature`, press Enter
 3. Start editing your code, once you save the file, the extension will run the preprocess command and beautify the generated file
 4. Once finished, a side by side diff window will be opened, left side will be generated code, and right side will be original code